Dante-Capobianco/ai-text-moderator/README.md

 2. Install Python plugin (i.e. on marketplace on IntelliJ)
 3. Select Python as SDK
 4. Install neccessary dependencies (found in setup.py)

+make note of performing gpu optimziations using tensorflow-gpu